0prodigy/apple-web-clone/README.md

 # Apple Web Colne

-> A clone of the most branded company Apple Inc.
+> A clone of the most branded company Apple Inc. To practice css Flex-box and grid system as a solo project at Microverse.

 ![screenshot](./images/screenshot.png)